KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 **Evidence:**

-* [clip 1:](https://tcl-backup.s3.filebase.com/evidence/combat-mechanics/elemental-effects/transformative-reactions.md/discord/attachments_840502239248252928_840520178403901450_OL_gauge_comparison.mp4) after gaining 2u electro from beidou tap e, klee n1c, but only produces damage of 1 overload.
+* [clip 1:](https://tcl-backup.s3.filebase.com/evidence/combat-mechanics/elemental-effects/transformative-reactions.md/discord/attachments_840502239248252928_840520178403901450_OL_gauge_comparison.mp4) after gaining 2u Electro from beidou tap e, klee n1c, but only produces damage of 1 overload.
 Enemy is cleansed, therefore the reaction did occur but no damage is dealt after overload 1.
 * [clip 2:](https://tcl-backup.s3.filebase.com/evidence/combat-mechanics/elemental-effects/transformative-reactions.md/discord/attachments_840502239248252928_840529070801682432_OverloadLimit7.mp4) the second treasure hoarder hit is hit by 2 overloads, 1 originating from himself and the other from an ally hit by overload.
 However, despite being in a cluster of 3 enemies hit in the second overload as evidenced by hit double knockback, only 2 numbers appear, showing his invulnerability to the overload the second time.
 * [clip 3 and 4:](https://youtu.be/wqxnXhkMuNg) in both cases, the enemy is first hit by 4u from beidou.
   * Then, in clip 3, guoba is summoned, who then attacks within 3 frames of klee who autoattacks.
 2 overload numbers appear.